-writing and teaching on an island in Vermont
+writing and teaching on the West Coast of Vermont

 Tonight, avoiding the (not my) president’s State of the Union, I’m realizing (again) that without systemic change, our country’s governance will only sway from left to right, consolidating power from one party to the other; elections will be determined by the party establishment over the will of the people.

 I’m writing a novel, part of which takes place in the sixties, so I’m researching, rehashing, reliving the times.

 In 1968, after Robert Kennedy’s assassination, his now non-committed delegates which, coupled with those of Eugene McCarthy, had a combined majority.
 These candidates were the favorites of the anti-war and pro-civil rights left.
 Instead of acknowledging this, the delegates were assigned to Hubert Humphrey.
 He was a man of corny wholesomeness with a perpetual smile, he sounded sane on civil rights, but he was associated with LBJ’s highly unpopular Vietnam policy.
 He had no charisma, had never campaigned in any primary and was unwinnable, even against the equally untelegenic Richard Nixon, who handily won.
 Another way of saying this was that we got Richard Nixon because of the machinations of the Democratic party.